erikafung/Emmy_predictor/README.md

 # Description

 This project was created for CS 686 Introduction to AI.
 It retrieves tweets about 2020 Emmy nominees for outstanding lead actress in a comedy series and performs sentiment analysis using the TextBlob, TextBlob Naive Bayes Analyzer, and SentiWordNet analyzers.
 Performance metrics for these classifiers are generated for comparison on a labelled training data set.
+The classifications and accuracy values on the training set are compared using a Chi-square test of independence.
 The TextBlob analyzer is used to rank the nominees based on four criteria.
 These four rankings are compared to an industry ranking using the Spearman ranking correlation coefficient.

 # Features

 This program utilizes the Twint API to retrieve Twitter data.
 It also employs the TextBlob, TextBlob Naive Bayes Analyzer, and NLTK SentiWordNet sentiment analyzers.
-Sklearn metrics are used to evaluate the performance of the sentiment classifiers.
+Sklearn metrics and SciPy stats are used to evaluate the performance of the sentiment classifiers.

 # Required Libraries